Policies and Diversity Mindset

 Actively Hiring International Graduates

 We actively hire new graduates in Japan from abroad.
 Every year, approximately 20-30% of the new graduate employees who join us are not Japanese and are active in a variety of postings.
-For the fiscal year 2021, we hired the largest number of new graduates ever, with 29 foreign employees from five countries (India, South Korea, China, Malaysia, and Russia), and employees’ nationalities are becoming more diverse each year.
-After joining the company, regardless of their nationality, new graduate employees are assigned to their postings, including the design departments, with a designated trainer who accompanies them on their development.
+For the fiscal year 2022, we hired a number of new graduates in Japan, with 25 non-Japanese employees from four countries (Finland, Korea, China, Taiwan), and employees’ nationalities are becoming more diverse each year.
+After joining the company, new graduate employees are assigned to their postings, including the design departments, with a designated trainer who accompanies them on their development.

 Ratio of foreign nationality graduates